AnyDVD: Rebranding

 Following the resurrection of AnyDVD under the Redfox branding, AnyDVD was released in a new version (V8.0.1.0) on 17 May 2016.
 License keys from SlySoft for previous versions (V7.6.9.5 and earlier) are unsupported in new versions, including keys sold as "Free updates until: Forever".
 New license keys must be purchased from Redfox for the new version (available for 1, 2, and 3 years of support and updates or for 'lifetime').
 The ability of previous versions (V7.6.9.1 to V7.6.9.5 inc.) to access to the new Redfox Online Protection Database will be blocked from 31 May 2016.

 CDs

 AnyDVD can also work in the background to automatically detect and remove additional data sessions contained on Audio CDs which contain copy protection measures.
 This allows audio tracks to be directly accessed on the system for direct playback and for access by CD ripping software.
 Intentional tracking errors in the audio may also be discovered, for example, those errors involved with key2AudioXS, which may cause major skipping distortions in the ripped audio tracks.
 By bypassing these methods AnyDVD can provide clean, distortion-free playback and ripping.

+System requirements

+The requirements remained unchanged on the developer's website since 2016, except that Windows 11 was added in 2023: